MaazMS/python/python/Concept Of Interpreter/Using_the_Python_Interpreter.md

 Typing an end-of-file character (Control-D on Unix, Control-Z on Windows) at the primary prompt causes the interpreter to
 exit with a zero exit status.
-If that doesn’t work, you can exit the interpreter by typing the following command: quit().
+If that doesn’t work, you can exit the interpreter by typing the following command: **quit().**

-Control-p : It is use for previous command. (previous command which is store in history use by Control-P ) Control-m : It is use go to next line. not like enter button. next line go without any execution command.
+Control-p : It is use for previous command. (previous command which is store in history use by Control-P).
+Control-m : It is use go to next line. not like enter button. next line go without any execution command.
-Control-l : It is use for clear all the command and go to first line.(clear all command)
+Control-l : It is use for clear all the command and go to first line.(clear all command).